ropensci-training/2023-pkg-dev-mechanics/content/prereqs/starters.en.md

 Before you start writing packages...

 * Set up your system as [explained in the R packages book by Hadley Wickham and Jenny Bryan](https://r-pkgs.org/setup.html).
-Contact me (Slack message, `maelle@ropensci.org`) if the call to `devtools::dev_sitrep()` gives you an error that puzzles you.
+Contact me (Slack message, `maelle@ropensci.org`) if the call to `devtools::has_devel()` gives you an error that puzzles you.

 * Create a GitHub account, install git.